 \textbf{Computational Hardness of Lattice Problems.} A series of efforts \cite{Boas81,ABSS93,CN98,Mic01svp,Khot05svp,RR06,HR14} have shown that $\SVP_p$ and $\CVP_p$ are $\np$-hard to approximate to within any constant factor, and hard to approximate to within $n^{c/\log\log n}$ for a constant $c > 0$, under reasonable complexity theoretic assumptions.
 See \cite{Bennett23} for a recent survey on the hardness of $\svp$.
 These results however do not rule out the existence of sub-exponential time algorithms for $\SVP$.
 This question is of immense interest from a theoretical point of view, as well as from a practical (cryptographic) point of view.
 For instance, to break the minimally secure post-quantum cryptographic schemes currently being standardized (for example, \cite{Dilithium2021Algorithm}), one would need to solve $\SVP_2$ in roughly $400$ dimensions.
 At this stage, a $2^{n/\log n}$ time algorithm would be sufficient to break these schemes in practice.
 We need stronger and more {\em fine-grained} hardness assumptions to rule out the existence of such algorithms.

-\textbf{Fine Grained Complexity.} The \pcp theorem \cite{AS98,ALMSS98} was a breakthrough result states that every language in \np has a polynomial-size proof that can be verified by a probabilistic verifier that reads only a constant number of bits from the proof.
-This has been shown to be equivalent to \np hardness of approximation for problems such as $\problem{MAX3SAT}$ and $\lin$ \cite{Has01}.
+\textbf{Fine Grained Complexity.} The \pcp theorem \cite{AS98,ALMSS98} was a breakthrough result that states that every language in \np has a polynomial-size proof that can be verified by a probabilistic verifier that reads only a constant number of bits from the proof.
+This implies \np hardness of approximation for problems such as $\problem{MAX3SAT}$ and $\lin$ \cite{Has01}.
 This rules out polynomial time algorithms for these problems (unless $\p = \np$), but does not provide any guarantees about the existence of sub-exponential time algorithms, which are of interest especially in cryptography.
 The analogous (to $\p \neq \np$) assumption to start from would be the Exponential Time Hypothesis (ETH) \cite{IP01}, which states that $\problem{3SAT}$ on $n$ variables cannot be solved in time $2^{o(n)}$.
-However, it is not known wether this can be used to rule out the existence of sub-exponential time approximation algorithms for problems such as $\problem{MAX3SAT}$ or $\lin$.
+However, it is not known whether this can be used to rule out the existence of sub-exponential time approximation algorithms for problems such as $\problem{MAX3SAT}$ or $\lin$.
 More recently, \cite{Din16,MR17} formulated this into a yet stronger hardness assumption called the \geth which states that {\em approximating} $\problem{MAX3SAT}$ on $n$ variables requires $2^{\Omega(n)}$ time.

 \paragraph{Gap-ETH vs ETH.}